 Proposed Improvements and Applications

 The participants proposed numerous potential improvements and future applications for the intervention.
-This participant noticed a limitation regarding the absence of simulated ageing effects on hair, inclusion of which he thought would increase realism and credibility, and thereby make the intervention more effective.
+This participant noticed a limitation regarding the absence of simulated ageing effects on hair, inclusion of which he thought would increase realism and credibility, and thereby make the intervention more effective:

 “Potentially the consideration of, like, the hair loss, or, colour, being lost.
 Because even in like an image like that, it’ still, my hair colour is still retained.
 And at the age of 72, that’s unlikely.
 Even taking into consideration, like, if it was asked of people whether, hair loss is er, heritable in their family or whatever, like what could be a potential, realistic option for them in later life.
 Because you can have more realistic simulation” (Timothy, Laptop).

-Other participants thought the inclusion of generic imagery, depicting comparative potential visceral damage, alongside the facial imagery for the given age and consumption level, could add a further layer of graphical information and extra consumption deterrence.
+Other participants thought the inclusion of generic imagery, depicting comparative potential visceral damage (such as liver damage), alongside the facial imagery for the given age and consumption level, could add a further layer of graphical information and extra consumption deterrence:

 “Erm, erm, showing what it would look like on the inside.
 In terms of yeah, insides, instead of the outside.
 So damages what within, so like liver damages.
 I don't know how that would work though.
 Damaged organs would be one of them as well.
 It would put off a lot of people” (Axel, Laptop).

 Longitudinal application of the intervention was also advocated, where participants would repeat the intervention in the future, using stored simulated imagery from the original intervention as a baseline.
-Their actual appearance would then be compared to their potential appearance, acting as feedback, to demonstrate any avoidable appearance damage they had sustained by alcohol consumption, to reinforce, or elicit heathier consumption behaviours:
+Their actual appearance would then be compared to their potential appearance, acting as feedback, to demonstrate any avoidable appearance damage they had sustained by alcohol consumption, to reinforce, or elicit heathier consumption behaviours.
+Joe talked about this idea, and how he felt that viewing this could have a ‘powerful’ effect on people:

 “Yeah, because you'd have physical evidence then of what they used to look like, say 5 years ago and what they look like today.
 And then you could say, what we'll do here is we'll take the image of you today, show you an estimation of what you would have looked like, and show you would've looked like if you hadn't consumed this amount of alcohol, I think that's quite, that'd have quite a powerful effect I would say” (Joe, Laptop).